-The Inputs $\boldsymbol{u}_{t-k} \ldots, \boldsymbol{u}_t$, and the scalar-valued outputs $y_{t-k},\ldots,y_t$, at the past time instances $t-k, \ldots, t$, and the input $\boldsymbol{u}_{t+1},\ldots, \boldsymbol{u}_{t+\tau}$, at future time instances are fed from the bottom into TFT.
+The inputs $\boldsymbol{u}_{t-k}, \ldots, \boldsymbol{u}_t$, and the outputs $y_{t-k},\ldots,y_t$, at the past time instances $t-k, \ldots, t$, and the input $\boldsymbol{u}_{t+1},\ldots, \boldsymbol{u}_{t+\tau}$, at future time instances are fed from the bottom into TFT.
 These variables then pass through a variable selection layer, a LSTM encoder-decoder network, a GRN layer, a multi-head attention layer, a position-wise feed-forward layer and a dense layer.
 The parameters $\mu_1, \ldots, \mu_p$, after being filtered by a variable selection network, are integrated by a static covariate encoder into different layers of TFT.
-Finally, TFT predicts the sequence of the scalar output $y_{t+1}, \ldots, y_{t+\tau}$ at the future time instances and at the testing parameter samples.
-Whereas, in the original work~\cite{mlLimALetal21}, quantile values of the outputs are predicted instead.
-We briefly review each layer in TFT as below: \begin{itemize} \item The variable selection layer is to select relevant input variables at each time step.
+Finally, TFT predicts the sequence of the output $y_{t+1}, \ldots, y_{t+\tau}$ at the future time instances and at the testing parameter samples.
+We briefly review each layer in TFT as below: \begin{itemize} \item The variable selection layer selects relevant input variables at each time step.
 It may also remove unnecessary noisy inputs which could negatively impact the performance of TFT. \item The LSTM is used to generate uniform temporal features $\boldsymbol{\phi}(t, -k), \ldots, \boldsymbol{\phi}(t, t+\tau)$ from the various input time series $\boldsymbol{u}_{t-k},\ldots, \boldsymbol{u}_t$, $y_{t-k},\ldots,y_t$, and $\boldsymbol{u}_{t+1},\ldots, \boldsymbol{u}_{t+\tau}$.
-The uniform temporal features then act as inputs of the temporal fusion decoder. \item The temporal fusion decoder consists of three blocks: the static enrichment block composed of GRNs, the multi-head attention layer with gating and the position-wise feed-forward layer that again composed of GRNs. \item The gated multi-head attention contributes to the long-term prediction of TFT.
-The point-wise feed-forward network layer is an additional nonlinear processing to the outputs of the multi-head attention layer. \end{itemize} We refer to~\cite{mlLimALetal21} for more detailed and more exact explanations for each sub-network of TFT.
+The uniform temporal features then act as inputs of the temporal fusion decoder. \item The temporal fusion decoder consists of three blocks: the static enrichment block composed of GRNs, the multi-head attention layer with gating and the position-wise feed-forward layer that again is composed of GRNs. \item The gated multi-head attention contributes to the long-term prediction of TFT.
+The point-wise feed-forward network layer is an additional nonlinear processing of the outputs of the multi-head attention layer. \end{itemize} We refer to~\cite{mlLimALetal21} for more detailed and more exact explanations for each sub-network of TFT.